Xyna-Factory/.github/profile/README.md

-## Complete Documentation and frist steps can be found un our wiki
+## Complete Documentation and frist steps can be found on our wiki
 [Wiki](https://github.com/Xyna-Factory/xyna/wiki) &nbsp; &nbsp;

 ## What is Xyna?